--:-- --

 The Relational Model: Organizing Data Logically

-• Rows (Records): A single entry in a table. (e.g., Information for one specific employee)
+• Rows (Records): A single entry. (e.g., One specific employee).

-• Columns (Attributes): A specific piece of information. (e.g., `FirstName`, `Salary`, `HireDate`)
+• Columns (Attributes): A specific piece of distinct info. (e.g., `Name`, `Salary`).

-• Primary Key πŸ”‘: A unique identifier for each row. (e.g., `EmployeeID`)
+• Primary Key πŸ”‘: A unique identifier for each row. (e.g., `EmployeeID`).

 Visualizing the Relationship 🀝